Marina Bay Sands Launch, Singapore

 Laservision along with a collection of celebrity chefs, leading fashion designers, luxury spa operators, musical stars and over 3,000 international VIP’s recently launched Marina Bay Sands, the leading business, leisure and entertainment destination in Asia.

 Designed by world-renowned architect Moshe Safdie, the 2,560 room luxury hotel is equipped with a 120,000 sqm convention and exhibition centre, designer shopping mall, restaurants, Art Science Museum, two theatres and a spectacular 340 m SkyPark suspended 200 m in the air with an observation deck set on top of the World’s largest public cantilever structure.

 Laservision was engaged by the Fortune 500 company, The Las Vegas Sands Corporation, to conceive, design, produce and deploy a spectacular opening event to bring to life this iconic structure as night fell.

-Laservision, well known for its son et lumiere’s worldwide, delivered the impact of Searchlights, Lasers, Architectural Lighting and Firepower to generate a high energy experience radiating across the bay.
+Laservision, well known for its ‘son et lumieres’ worldwide, delivered the impact of fountains, lighting, LASERS, Architectural Lighting and, Flame and Special Effect to generate a high energy experience radiating across the bay.

 The Art Science Museum affectionately referred to by the Singaporean locals as the ‘Open Palm’ was brought to life with multiple searchlight beams extending from the water oculus up into the heavens.
-Fifteen metre high flame effects on the finger tips were used to create further positive energy.
+15-metre high flame effects on the fingertips were used to create further positive energy.